All Episodes

 If that's the case, why report it?

-So we yeah, well, I mean remember now, this is only among people who watch the speech, CBS viewers.
+So we, yeah, well, I mean, remember now, this is only among people who watch the speech, CBS viewers.

-There were some real sad echoes of things he said so many times in the past when he got to the global war on terror, when he got to Iraq, and and you heard him concentrate on that global war on terrorism.
+There were some real sad echoes of things he said so many times in the past when he got to the global war on terror, when he got to Iraq, and you heard him concentrate on that global war on terrorism.

 Those were the sad echoes.

-He brought up Al Qaeda again.
+He brought up al-Qaeda again.

 He brought up Osama bin Laden.